top of page

 🔧 Tip: Schedule inspections seasonally and maintain records to support future resale.

-While I can’t provide tax or legal advice, it’s important to understand that property taxes in Spokane are based on assessed home values—values that have continued to rise steadily.
-As of September 2025:
+While I can’t provide tax or legal advice, it’s important to understand that property taxes are based on assessed value—and home values remain elevated in Spokane.

 Utilities in Spokane: Monthly Bills That Can Sneak Up on You